cravxx/aimgames/lib/SleazyScript/README.md

 **sleazyProxy.js** exposes to `window.aw` a javascript proxy that, when you try to access a missing property in, returns the closest match.
 The return value, if it is an object, also gets proxied, thus allowing you to keep the chain going.

-**sleazyCatcher.js** (not available yet) automatically try-catches every function or block, so your program's flow is never interrupted by a silly error!
+**sleazyCatcher.js** automatically try-catches every function or block, so your program's flow is never interrupted by a silly error!
 It even provides error logging that's probably better than whatever IE gives you.

 ## Examples
 `aw.Au.p.c.n` is exactly the same as `window.Audio.prototype.constructor.name` (Yes, exactly!)

 `aw.Mat.m.a(!0, [1, 2, 3, 4])` is exactly the same as `window.Math.max.apply(null, [1, 2, 3, 4])`

+### SleazyCatcher Example
+SleazyCatcher exports `window.steamroll`, `window.func` and `window.f`.
+Give them any function as a parameter and SleazyCatcher will execute them, _the safe way_.
+Use `steamroll.noConflict()` to remove conflicting global variables, or `steamroll.fullUninstall` to trash _everything!_

+NB: SleazyCatcher requires the [steamroller library](https://github.com/fallk/the-catch-on-the-river-try/blob/master/dist/steamroller.min.js ) to be installed to work.

 ## Pros
 * Short code